vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [orderId recommendation](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#orderid-recommendations).
 You will use the same API keys for all stores.

 2: Multiple sale units: One sale unit per store.
-Each sale un it will have it's own MSN (Merchant Serial Number), and the `orderId` may be whatever you want.
+Each sale unit will have it's own MSN (Merchant Serial Number), and the `orderId` may be whatever you want.
 You will need separate API keys for each sale unit (store).